Bleeding Gums Treatment Plantation, FL

 What makes my gums bleed?

 Gum disease is a bacterial infection of the gums.
 As bacteria multiply, they spread, causing pockets to form deep in the gum line.
+These pockets house bacteria that causes infection and gum recession.
 The gums become inflamed and swell.
 Eventually, the gum line will begin to peel away from the teeth.

 Gums become highly sensitive and the gum line may begin to recede.
-When a patient with gum disease brushes or flosses their teeth it irritates the already inflamed gum line causing them to bleed.
-It is not normal for gums to bleed.
+When a patient with gum disease brushes or flosses their teeth it irritates the already inflamed gum line, causing them to bleed.
+It is not normal for gums to bleed when brushing.
+Gum bleeding is one of the earliest and most common symptoms of gum disease.
+If bleeding persists contact our Our Plantation, FL, dental office and we can examine your oral health and create a treatment plan to help.

 Prevent Bleeding Gums & Treatment Choices